FarhanR-Github/Computer-Vision/README.md

 **4. Key Findings or Visualizations**

-(This section should be filled in after you have completed the model training and evaluation.
-You can summarize the performance of each model, highlight the best-performing one, and describe key visualizations like accuracy/loss curves or confusion matrices.)

 **Model Performance:**

 ResNet50: Validation Loss: ~0.609, Validation Accuracy: ~0.825.
 Achieved ~0.83 accuracy on confusion matrix/classification report.
 Training Time: ~1 hour.